Science of Copywriting

-1. Subscribe to the Science of Copywriting Weekly Newsletter (click here) and get hints and tips on how to become a pro copywriter direct to your inbox (and get a FREE copy of the Science of Copywriting Rule Book - First Steps - by far the most valuable book on copywriting you've never bought).
+1. Subscribe to the Science of Copywriting Weekly Newsletter (click here) and get hints and tips on how to become a pro copywriter direct to your inbox (plus a FREE copy of the Science of Copywriting Rule Book - First Steps - by far the most valuable book on copywriting you've never bought).

 2. Join the Science of Copywriting Facebook Group (click here).
 When you've joined, enter "start" in the 'Search this group' button in Facebook - not here on this site (it's on the left if you're viewing the group on a desktop - or click the magnifying glass at the top if you're on mobile).
 You'll find lots of helpful stuff.